 If you’ve decided you’re ready to look for a new job, you’re not alone.
-The U.S. economy is experiencing the 111th straight month of job gains, and unemployment is at a 50-year low.
+The U.S. economy is experiencing 111 consecutive months of job gains, and unemployment is at a 50-year low.
 It’s a great time to put yourself out there and search for the next step in your career.
-Be careful, though, because there are a few common job search mistakes that trip up even the most seasoned job seeker.
+Be careful, though, because there are a few common job search mistakes that trip up even the most seasoned job seekers.

 Applying to everything